cheyrou23/using-cloud/help-for-end-users/Slack/Using-Slack-securely.md

 Government staff are responsible for checking the applications they use are secure.
 This guidance will help you use Slack to communicate securely with colleagues.

+[Slack](https://slack.com/) is a cloud-based set of team collaboration tools and services.

 ### Securing your account
 Secure your Slack account by using: